mrxfact0r/Xshotter/README.md

 # Xshotter:

-Xshotter is a Python tool for taking screenshots of multiple target URLs.
+Xshotter is a Python tool for taking screenshots of multiple target URLs to overview the domain without manually visit one by one by reasercher.

 **Note**: This tool was originally created by [@mrxfact0r] a year ago and is now being shared with the community.